alexyorke/alexyorke.github.io/_posts/2020-08-16-quickly-download-sample-config-programming-files-test-compilers-fuzzers.md

 I have a few bonus tips on how to clean up the resulting downloaded files and how to get *even more*.

-After downloading the files (e.g. wget -i urls.txt), you’ll have a bunch of files which are duplicates, a lot of them very similar, some might be empty, some might have invalid syntax, and some are totally random and don’t correspond to your file type at all.
+After downloading the files (e.g. wget -i urls.txt), you'll have a bunch of files which are duplicates, a lot of them very similar, some might be empty, some might have invalid syntax, and some are totally random and don't correspond to your file type at all.

 The first step is to remove exact duplicates.
 I used the fdupes utility to automatically delete all duplicates, preserving a random file in the